What is Boko Haram, the militant group terrorizing Nigeria?

 The Islamic State-linked sect, whose name roughly translates to "Western education is a sin," achieved worldwide infamy after it kidnapped 274 female high school students from the town of Chibok in April 2014.

-This sparked the #BringBackOurGirls campaign — backed by Michelle Obama, Ellen Degeneres, Dwayne Johnson and countless other celebrities.
+This spurred the #BringBackOurGirls campaign — backed by Michelle Obama, Ellen Degeneres, Dwayne Johnson and other celebrities.

 Some of those girls were released years later, but thousands of other abductees who didn't make the headlines remain missing.